 “My immunity-boosting drink is a life-saver.
 Can I keep using it while I’m pregnant?”

-These are common questions for women during pregnancy, and ones that we hear a lot at MotherToBaby.
+These are common questions during pregnancy, and ones that we hear a lot at MotherToBaby.
 Perhaps you’ve wondered the same thing yourself.
-As teratogen information specialists, we provide facts about how a woman’s exposures in pregnancy might affect her developing baby.
-So when we get questions about shakes, powders and other nutritional supplements in pregnancy, we look to the research.
-And that research, or lack of it, leads us to caution women against drinking that favorite nutritional shake while they’re pregnant.
+As teratogen information specialists, we provide facts about how a person’s exposures in pregnancy might affect their developing baby.
+So, when we get questions about shakes, powders and other nutritional supplements in pregnancy, we look to the research.
+And that research, or lack of it, leads us to caution people against drinking that favorite nutritional shake while they’re pregnant.
 Here’s why:

 Lack of FDA approval